 Do we have a dedicated privacy and security team?

-Yes - our Director of Data Platforms and Chief Operating Officer lead on our work with our IT services providers who are certified Microsoft Partners, and our suppliers, Baker Richards Consulting and JCA to integrate data protection and security by design in our practices.
+Yes - the Security Board which meets regularly includes our Chief Technology Officer, Chief Research Officer and Chief Operating Officer, who lead on our work with our IT services providers, who are certified Microsoft Partners, to integrate data protection and security by design in our practices.

 What is your security strategy and how is it prioritised?